Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-Do you need to bring your dog in for their annual parasite prevention and care?
+Is it time for your dog's annual parasite prevention and care?
 Contact our Harlingen vets today to book an appointment for your pup.

 Welcoming New Patients